Jonathan-Atana/DevOps-Learn/projects/Project 1 - Scalable and Secure Multi-tier App/README.md

 ## Outputs

+- `alb_dns_name`: DNS name of the Application Load Balancer
-- All key resource IDs, ARNs, endpoints, and connection details are output for integration and reference.
+- Other key resource IDs, ARNs, endpoints, and connection details are output for integration and reference
-- See `outputs.tf` and each module's README for specifics.
+- See `outputs.tf` and each module's README for specifics

 ---

 ## Tagging & Namespacing

-- All resources are tagged with `environment`, `namespace`, and standard tags via provider `default_tags`.
+- All resources are tagged with `env`, `namespace`, and standard tags via provider `default_tags`
-- Ensures cost allocation, traceability, and resource hygiene.
+- Ensures cost allocation, traceability, and resource hygiene

 ---

 ## Monitoring & Alerting

-- **CloudWatch**: Alarms for EC2, RDS, ELB, etc.
+- **CloudWatch**: Alarms for EC2, ASG (group-level), RDS, ELB, etc.
-- **SNS**: Notification topics for alerting (e.g., email, SMS)
+- **SNS**: Notification topics for alerting (e.g., email)
 - **CloudWatch Logs**: Optional log group/stream integration for EC2/app logs
-- See `modules/cloudwatch/README.md` for advanced monitoring setup.
+- See `modules/cloudwatch/README.md` for advanced monitoring setup

 ---